-Although a customer satisfaction and performance evaluation is required as part of your ISO 9001 compliance, much more value can be gained for manufacturers by thinking more strategically about this mandatory market research.
+Although customer satisfaction and performance evaluation are required as part of your ISO 9001 compliance, much more value can be gained for manufacturers by thinking more strategically about this mandatory market research.
 Although the ISO customer satisfaction survey must be designed to determine how well you perform, understand unmet needs, generate ideas for improvement, and identify new opportunities, several other strategic opportunities exist.
-Opportunities which should be taken advantage of under the ISO 9001 umbrella.
+Opportunities that should be taken advantage of under the ISO 9001 umbrella.

 Since the ISO 9001 customer feedback survey and tools need to regularly monitor performance, it's worth the time to design a comprehensive and informative survey from the onset.
 A well-designed survey will ensure you can benchmark key statistics down the road.
 It will also ensure you have the data you need for reporting and actionable next steps.

 Designing the right ISO 9001 customer satisfaction will ensure you set your organization up for success.
 Here are some questions manufacturers should consider as part of their ISO 9001 customer satisfaction survey efforts.

 Net Promoter Score (NPS)

 Very simply, NPS measures the likelihood to recommend.
 It uses a 0 to 10 scale with "10" being very likely to recommend and groups respondents into 9 and 10 ratings (promoters), 7 and 8 ratings (passives), and 0 to 6 ratings (detractors.)
 The number of detractors is subtracted from promoters to arrive at an NPS rating for your manufacturing organization.